Angelina Frost

 I wanted to advance myself in my career, I wanted to get out of debt… I just needed change in a big way.
 Every conversation I had with her changed my perspective and gave me easy to understand steps and applications for my life that would help with whatever I was dealing with at the time.

 I have developed better habits, better ways of handling disappointment, better ways of reflecting and removing resistance in my life.
-I have a better relationship with my husband and step kids because I am happy and can now allow them to just be themselves without expectations or judgements.
+I have a better relationship with my husband and step-kids because I am happy and can now allow them to just be themselves without expectations or judgements.
 I have less judgment and expectations on myself which has freed me to live the life I actually want.
 Anyone can benefit from working with Angelina on any level.

-Whether it be a group discussion or one on one coaching, her magic is life changing.
+Whether it be a group discussion or one-on-one coaching, her magic is life changing.
 Be open to receiving the good that comes along with working with her, and take notes.
 Her wisdom is priceless.

-Generative AI, AI Agents | Ex-Googler | Investor | Physicist
+AI Agents | Investor | Ex-Googler | NASA | Physicist - San Francisco, California

 Working with Angelina has been an absolutely transformative experience.
 Over the course of our engagement, she has helped me to uncover my hidden, deep-seated beliefs and assumptions.
 She has done this in a way that has been both intellectually stimulating and emotionally supportive.